-For more information on change of tax year, see Form 1128, Regulations section 1.442-1, and Pub.
+For more information on change of tax year, see the Instructions for Form 1128 and Pub.
 538.

 Rounding Off to Whole Dollars

 The association can round off cents to whole dollars on its return and schedules.
 If the association does round to whole dollars, it must round all amounts.
 To round, drop amounts under 50 cents and increase amounts from 50 to 99 cents to the next dollar (for example, \$1.39 becomes \$1 and \$2.50 becomes \$3).